ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d5 - a - React - Forms.md

 Functionality for searchbox (asked in today's lab)
 - option1: show how to do
-- option2: provide an example with code so that they can see it (ex. in popcorn time)
+- option2: provide an example with code so that they can see it (e.g. in popcorn time)
 - option 3: pass video
   - Implement search filter (web dev simplified, 14min.): https://www.youtube.com/watch?v=E1cklb4aeXA&t=335s